-On 31 December 2024, our total equity came to 24.3 billion euros.
-This figure included 22.4 billion euros in parent shareholders' equity and 1.9 billion euros in additional tier-1 instruments.
-Total equity rose by 0.1 billion euros compared to the end of 2023.
-The increase was due to the combined effect of the recognition of the profit for the financial year (+3.4 billion euros), the repurchase of treasury shares (-0.8 billion euros in 2024), the payment of the final dividend for 2023 and an extraordinary interim dividend (both in May 2024), as well as an interim dividend for 2024 that was paid in November 2024 (an aggregate -1.9 billion euros), slightly lower revaluation reserves (-0.2 billion euros), a net decrease in additional tier-1 instruments outstanding (-0.4 billion euros) and a number of smaller items.
-For more details, see our solvency indicators are given in the 'How do we manage our capital?' section.
-The group's liquidity position remained excellent, as reflected in an LCR ratio of 158% and an NSFR ratio of 139%, well above the minimum requirement of 100%.
+On 31 December 2024, our total equity came to 20.4 billion euros.
+This figure included 18.6 billion euros in parent shareholders' equity and 1.9 billion euros in additional tier-1 instruments.
+Total equity rose by 0.5 billion euros compared to the end of 2023.
+The increase was due to the combined effect of the recognition of the profit for the financial year (+2.9 billion euros), the payment of dividend to KBC Group (-1.8 billion euros), slightly lower revaluation reserves (-0.1 billion euros), a net decrease in additional tier-1 instruments (-0.4 billion euros) and a number of minor items.
+For more details, see 'Consolidated statement of changes in equity' in the 'Consolidated financial statements' section.

+On 31 December 2024, our common equity ratio (Basel III) stood at 14.4% (fully loaded), compared to 14.7% in 2023.
+Detailed calculations of our solvency indicators are given in the 'How do we manage our capital?' section.
+The group's liquidity position remained excellent, as reflected in an LCR ratio of 158% and an NSFR ratio of 139%, well above the minimum requirement of 100%